– A beginner’s guide.

 want in terms of risk.
 Verification determines that the dive computer does the proper calculations to perform that validated algorithm.

-Another concept to have in consideration is the function of the computer, Dr. Hamilton recommended in its own word “never use the word ‘safe’ in relation to decompression, it just does not apply and is misunderstood by people.
-Use ‘acceptable risk’, which gives a different perspective although it really is the same thing. “
+Another concept to have in consideration is the function of the computer, Dr. Hamilton recommended in its own words “never use the word ‘safe’ in relation to decompression, it just does not apply and is misunderstood by people.
+Use ‘acceptable risk’, which gives a unique perspective although it really is the same thing. “

 Although considered that the primary function of the computer is to get the diver to the surface without any residual or long-term effects of DCS.